-To check out other liveaboard and resort reviews, click on Liveaboards/Resorts on the menu at top and choose a title.
+To check out other liveaboard and resort reviews, click on Liveaboards/Resorts on the menu at the top and choose a title.

-A great many species are permanently anchored like corals, sponges, tunicates and giant clams and others are always there like blacktip sharks, barracuda, tuna, dugongs and a tremendous variety of reef fishes.
+A great many species are permanently anchored like corals, sponges, tunicates and giant clams and others are always there like blacktip sharks, barracuda, tuna, dugongs, and a tremendous variety of reef fishes.
 The dugongs like to feed in the grass beds in the south of the park.
-33 species of butterfly fish and 70% of all Indo-Pacific reef fishes reside in the park.
-Macro enthusiasts also have a vast palate of shrimps, nudibranchs, anemones, crabs and many other smaller critters.
+33 species of butterflyfish and 70% of all Indo-Pacific reef fishes reside in the park.
+Macro enthusiasts also have a vast palate of shrimps, nudibranchs, anemones, crabs, and many other smaller critters.
 In June pelagic sharks start arriving and in July the prevalence of dolphins and whales increases.
 July and August see the arrival of sperm whales in migration to Sangihe, to the north, for calving.

-Diving is possible year round with some limitations.
+Diving is possible year-round with some limitations.
 It is best from March to October.
 Winds and rain can create rough surface conditions with 1-2 meter swells from November to February.
 The water temperature is fairly constant at 27-30°C (81-86°F) and visibility good ranging from 20-35m (65-115ft).

-Reef Summary
+Bunaken National Park Reef Conditions Summary

 Depth: 5->40 m (16 ft-130 ft)